GOP power play in Michigan must go through pragmatic Snyder

 Democrats in Michigan are warning Snyder that signing the bills could tar his legacy, a repeat of pleas that did not sway Walker.
 The Wisconsin governor said his legacy will be the record he left behind that includes all but eliminating collective bargaining for public workers and getting rid of the state property tax.

-While Snyder is more pragmatic, he has not always gotten behind GOP lawmakers' agenda in his eight-year tenure.
+Snyder is more pragmatic and has not always gotten behind GOP lawmakers' agenda in his eight-year tenure.
 He said he does not think about his legacy.

 There is little doubt that the defining moments of Snyder's tenure will include the crisis over lead-tainted drinking water in Flint, which was a disaster for his administration, and the economic turnaround of Detroit after it emerged from bankruptcy, for which Snyder has received credit.